simonmichael/hledger_site/download.md

 [bash]: https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29

 <hr>
-Or, if you prefer to run stack or cabal yourself:
+Or, if you prefer to run stack yourself:

 <div class="builder">
   <a href="https://haskell.fpcomplete.com/get-started">stack</a>